tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 The upside of such an approach is the very limited communications between the devices.
 We only need to broadcast activations from one device to the next one 3 times for a single forward pass.

-We can also do continuous batching—GPU:0 processes batch 0 and is passing it to GPU:1, then batch 1 is coming in, and GPU:0 can process batch 1 while GPU:1 is processing batch 0, etc (see Fig. 12).
-This setting minimizes the communications between the devices, ensuring the maximum throughput; however, it comes at a price—at a single time spot, we only have access to 1/4 of the available compute and memory bandwidth, and we can only use a single GPU at a single point in time.
-If we are unable to attract large batches flowing continuously into our inference system, this will be a severe limitation of this approach.
+We can also do pipelining - GPU:0 processes batch 0 and is passing it to GPU:1, then batch 1 is coming in, and GPU:0 can process batch 1 while GPU:1 is processing batch 0, etc (see Fig. 12).
+This setting minimizes the stall time of each device, ensuring the maximum throughput; however, it comes at a price - at a single point in time, we only have access to 1/4 of the available compute and memory bandwidth per batch.
+So generation time is significantly slower than if we were to use all 4 GPUs at the same time.

-In practice, orchestrating efficient overlapping batching can be quite challenging; hence, for the remaining part of this text, we will focus on analyzing the tensor parallel setting.
+In practice, orchestrating efficient overlapping batching can be quite challenging; hence, for the remaining part of this text, we will focus on analyzing the far more common tensor parallel setting.

 ## Tensor parallelism

-The mainstream parallelism strategy, used by a vast majority of cloud providers, is tensor parallelism (TP).
+The mainstream parallelism strategy, used by a vast majority of LLM inference providers, is tensor parallelism (TP).
 In TP, individual neural network layers are split across multiple GPUs, harnessing the combined compute power and memory bandwidth of all devices.
-This approach significantly accelerates per-layer processing but introduces important trade-offs that must be carefully considered.
+This approach significantly shortens per-layer inference time but introduces important trade-offs that must be carefully considered:

-1. **Communication Overhead**: In regular intervals, e.g., twice per layer as in transformer architecture, the execution must synchronize across GPUs, introducing a significant delay (in the order of milliseconds) per synchronization event.
+1. **Communication Overhead**: In regular intervals, e.g., twice per transformer block, the execution must synchronize across GPUs, introducing a significant delay (in the order of milliseconds) per synchronization event.
 This overhead varies significantly based on interconnect technology (NVLink, PCIe, etc.) and network topology.

 2. **Sequential Batch Processing**: Unlike pipeline parallelism, TP requires all GPUs to process the same batch simultaneously.
 A new batch cannot begin until the current one completes, reducing throughput efficiency under dynamic workloads.

 The most efficient parallelization strategy is to have so called **column-wise** split linear layer (we split by the column dimension) followed by the **row-wise** layer (split across the row dimension).
-Such layout minimizes the synchronization to only one sync every two layers.
+Such layout minimizes the synchronization to only one sync every two MLP layers.

 **Mathematical Intuition**: